I know, I can hear you asking me: What’s the Broad?

 Hang on … I’m still soaking everything in.
 It’s too much–visual and atmospheric overload.

 Why does everything in LA have to be so bloody amazing?
 Like it’s one giant big iconic movie set?
 When you drive into the Bowl, it announces itself to you, it’s pretty majestic itself sitting up on the hill looking down on the rest of LA–it’s pretty cool.
 Pay it the respect it deserves.
-(The history of its architecture is also pretty cool so if you’re interested here’s a link).

 Of course it’s LA so the next cool thing is valet parking, an absolute necessity when you have your gourmet pre-packed picnic and wine right?
 Right.

 Speaking of highly civilised we were in a box.
 Now when you think box back home you think an air-conditioned suite at the very top of the venue looking down at everyone because they’re more connected to the show/game than you.
 Well not here.
 Boxes are at the front (where you can see-duh!) and are literally spaces for four–two in front and two in the back and the seats are rather comfy deck chairs.
 The two seats in front turn around and helpers are on hand to set up a table for you.
 Voila!
 Roll out the placemats and linen napkins and serve up the gourmet catering.

 The first hour and a half or so (depending on when you get there) is dedicated to food and wine.
 Then before the show starts someone takes away your tables, you turn your chairs around and you’re ready to watch the show.
 Wine in hand.